sagemath/sagewiki_to_gh-2022-10-10/days87.md

 If you still need the info on lodging and travel arrangements, [[/travel|look here]].
 Check out is Sunday July 23 at 11am, and the front desk's number is 802-656-5550.

+You can use [[https://docs.google.com/spreadsheets/d/1vwwQd-Ig3nZRY-e2jihL72g6hnH0KUfXAoaOeXkccks/edit?usp=sharing|this google doc]] to share taxi rides.

 == Reimbursements ==

 Instructions for reimbursements will be given on the first day of the conference.
 If you are '''not''' a US citizen or green card holder, please bring your passport and any visa paperwork you have (I-94, visa stamps, etc.) so that we can make scans while you are here.